CloudLabsAI-Azure/Github-Copilot/Labfiles/GitHubCopilot-Accessibility.md

 1. Navigate back to your VS Code.

-1. In the **before-menu.css** file, Select the given code and press **Ctrl + I** to access the GitHub Copilot chat.
+1. In the **before.html** file, Select the given code and press **Ctrl + I** to access the GitHub Copilot chat.
 Provide the given prompt and press enter.

    ```
    Fix for all: one of the following issues: improve link color contrast to at least 3:1 or add styling (e.g., underline) to distinguish it from surrounding text.